 TGA and PBAC Parallel Process and Requirements

 Medicine and vaccine submissions may be made under the Therapeutics Goods Administration (TGA) and Pharmaceutical Benefits Advisory Committee (PBAC) parallel process arrangements.
-This enables the respective registration and reimbursement evaluation and assessment processes for major submissions to be undertaken in parallel.
+This enables the respective registration and reimbursement evaluation and assessment processes for Category 1 and Category 2 submissions to be undertaken in parallel.

 In order to make a submission under the TGA and PBAC parallel process arrangements, the submission must meet the following criteria:

-- The submission to the PBAC must be a major submission; and,
+- The submission to the PBAC must be a Category 1 and Category 2 submission; and,

 - A TGA registration dossier must be lodged with the TGA prior to the major submission deadline for the PBAC meeting at which PBAC consideration is sought; and,